connorpeebles/stretch-project/README.md

 **EXAMPLES**

-Example of a single bar chart in which no optitons are specified:
+Example of a single bar chart in which no options are specified:

 ![code1](./screenshots/Example1Code.png)
 ![chart1](./screenshots/Example1Chart.png)